TRAUMA CAN IMPACT YOUR LIFE

 I integrate neurobiology and the modern science of brain research, attachment theory, trauma expertise, mindfulness, and the application of advance strategies such as sensorimotor psychotherapy and somatic experiencing, in a blend of cognitive, emotional, and physical interventions.

 You can recover from the pain of trauma and build a more fulfilling life.
-To learn more about trauma therapy I invite you to visit my blog.
+To learn more about trauma therapy, we invite you to visit our blog.
 There you can read about techniques to cope with common trauma reactions.
 If you think we may be a good fit for your growth feel free to contact me.
 I’d be happy to answer your questions.